sailorfred/gcmcrypt/README.md

 -p or --passphrase passphrase says to read a passphrase from stdin.
-Trailing white space will be stripped from it, and it will be run through a SHA256 hash to provide the key.
+Trailing white space will be stripped from it, and it will be run through PBKDF2 to provide the key.

 -n or --noprompt doesn't prompt the user for the key or passphrase on stderr.